 And boy was Essien an upgrade.

-At 22, he was in the right spot to be molded into a Mourinho player: old enough to not require mollycoddling, but young and ambitious enough to be coached into a footballer fit for the highest level.
+At 22, he was in the right spot to be moulded into a Mourinho player: old enough to not require mollycoddling but young and ambitious enough to be coached into a footballer fit for the highest level.

 “We believe he is the best we can get for his position and he can play anywhere in midfield,” Mourinho said of the club’s then record signing.